whiteribbonalliance/dashboard-api/README.md

 pip install -r requirements.txt
 ```

 Configure the environment variables.
-To allow translations with `Google Cloud Translation API` include the service
+To allow translations with `Google Cloud Translation API` include the Google Cloud
-account's `credentials.json` at the root of the project and set `TRANSLATIONS_ENABLED` to `True`.
+service account's `credentials.json` at the root of the project and set `TRANSLATIONS_ENABLED` to `True`.

 Check the section `CSV file` and `How to add a new campaign`.